How do your belts differ to regular belts?

 How much weight do I need to wear?

 The correct amount of weight is dependent on what activities you are carrying out and how deep you a diving.
-As a rule of thumb - you should never wear enough weight that you sink on the surface when you exhale.
+As a rule of thumb - you should never wear enough lead weight that you sink on the surface when you exhale.

 What is the best way to wear a Kiwa Belt?